farhad-dalirani/Siamese-Net-Stereo-Depth/README.md

 </p>

 To experiment with more complex neural networks, modify the PyTorch model in `model.py`.

-For more intricate models, you can augment the `KITTI_disparity_subset` dataset with more sampe of KITTI.
+For more intricate models, you can augment the `KITTI_disparity_subset` dataset with more samples of KITTI.

 To generate disparity maps, utilize the functions in `disparity_map.py`, and refer to the example in `example_disparity_KITTI_siamese.py`.